-Cooked quinoa 222 calories, 5 grams of fiber and provides 8 grams of protein per serving (27).
+One cup of cooked quinoa 222 calories, 5 grams of fiber and provides 8 grams of protein.

-Oats are a gluten-free whole grain that can be an important source of minerals, vitamins, and fiber in our diets.
+Oats are a gluten-free whole grain that can be an important source of minerals, vitamins, and dietary fiber in our diets.

 22. Sunflower Seeds